snovvcrash/usbrip/README.md

 Dependencies
 ==========
-usbrip works with **non**-modified structure of system log files only, so, unfortunately, it won't be able to parse USB history if you change the format of syslogs (with `syslog-ng` or `rsyslog` for example).
+usbrip works with **non**-modified structure of system log files only, so, unfortunately, it won't be able to parse USB history if you change the format of syslogs (with `syslog-ng` or `rsyslog`, for example).
 That's why the timestamps of "Connected" and "Disconnected" fields don't have the year, by the way.
 Keep that in mind.

 ## DEB Packages
   * python3.6 (or newer) interpreter